 - Borrowers don’t have to give a personal guarantee for loans under $200,000

 - Borrowers can request an advance of up to $10,000 to get paid out in three days*

 - Businesses can borrow up to $2 million

 - The advance amount is determined by number of employees at $1,000 each*

 - The SBA does not charge upfront loan fees or payment penalties for the advance*

 Looking for the Economic Injury Disaster Loan application details?
-When the SBA is accepting applications, qualifying U.S. businesses can apply online at the SBA’s Disaster Loan Assistance website.
+Qualifying U.S. businesses can apply online at the SBA’s Disaster Loan Assistance website.
 For personalized loan application assistance, you can:

 - Call 1-800-659-2955